Transjakarta Corridor 3

 Transjakarta Corridor 3 is a bus rapid transit corridor in Jakarta, Indonesia, operated by Transjakarta.
 It runs from the Kalideres Bus Terminal in West Jakarta to the Monumen Nasional BRT station in Central Jakarta.

 The route passes through Daan Mogot, Kyai Tapa, Hasyim Ashari, Cideng Barat, Cideng Timur, Veteran, and Medan Merdeka Barat Streets.
 It is integrated with the Tangerang Line of the KRL Commuterline at Taman Kota Station via the Taman Kota BRT station, and at Pesing Station via the Damai BRT station.

-Until March 3, 2023, Corridor 3 ran from Kalideres Bus Terminal to the Pasar Baru BRT station.
-Due to the construction of Phase 2A of the Jakarta MRT, Corridor 3 temporarily relocated its eastern terminus to Monumen Nasional from May 29, 2023.
+Until March 3, 2023, Corridor 3 ran from Kalideres to the Pasar Baru BRT station.
+Due to the construction of the Jakarta MRT North–South Line extension, Corridor 3 temporarily relocated its eastern terminus to Monumen Nasional from May 29, 2023.
 As a result, it no longer serves Pecenongan, Juanda, and Pasar Baru BRT stations, which are now served by temporarily extended Corridor 8.

 History

 Early operational

 Corridor 3 was inaugurated alongside Corridor 2 on January 15, 2006, both of which were met with strong public enthusiasm.
 It was initially targeted that 71 new buses would serve Corridors 2 and 3 by April 2006, three months after the start of operations.
 Corridor 3 operated along the Kalideres–Pasar Baru route until it was temporarily adjusted in 2023.